Tech Radar logo

 yarn --cwd packages/backend add @backstage-community/plugin-tech-radar-backend

-1. Create a router loader
+1. Create the router

 Copy